yingmo55/Todo-List/README.md

 **Adding/Deleting tasks in the to-do list:**

-type in the input box, and click the "+" button to add to it.
+Type in the input box, and click the "+" button to add to it.
 It also supports adding by pressing the Enter key.

 To mark/unmark a task, click the task or the checkbox.
 To delete a task, click the "-" button to the right of the task.